GRAINS – Greening Agrifood in Social Economy

 GENERAL INFORMATION ON CAPACITY BUILDING TRAININGS

-Are you interested in participating in any of our trainings?
-The trainings are organised between January 2024 and May 2025 online in English and open to all, free of charge but registration is needed.
+The trainings are organised between January 2024 and May 2025 online, in English and open to all free of charge but registration is needed.

-Check all the information about the training session here, and find below more information on the upcoming trainings and registration options.
-The next online training is foreseen in early July on Clusters of Social and Ecological Innovation (CSEIs) and European Digital Innovation Hubs (EDIH).
+The next online training is on 27 June on Clusters of Social and Ecological Innovation (CSEIs) and European Digital Innovation Hubs (EDIH).
+Registration are open, please see below.

-CALL FOR INTEREST: Coaching and Mentoring Services for Social Economy SMEs on Greening Agrifood
+(First round) CALL FOR INTEREST: Coaching and Mentoring Services for Social Economy SMEs on Greening Agrifood

 30 participants from Social Economy SMEs in the agrifood sector will be selected to receive support for the implementation of their project.
 This support includes coaching and mentoring services designed to assist the beneficiaries in assessing their requirements and developing action plans to adopt sustainable practices within their operations.